prathamshrestha/WebDataExplorer/README.md

 ## Documentation

 **1. Introduction**
 The Web Scraper is a Python script designed to extract product information from the website currently only for Daraz.
-It utilizes web scraping techniques to gather data such as product names, categories, prices, ratings, and more.
+It utilizes web scraping techniques to gather data such as product names, categories, prices, ratings, and more of currently 10 items and can be changed.
 And it posts the scrapped data item to the API server, this api server is developed using Django framework.

 I used Selenium for web scraping tasks that require interacting with dynamic web pages, handling JavaScript, and mimicking user interactions like clicking buttons or scrolling.
 It provides a high level of control and flexibility.